-CCS '23, November 26-30, 2023, Copenhagen, Denmark © 2023 Copyright held by the owner/author(s).
-ACM ISBN 979-8-4007-0050-7/23/11. https://doi.org/10.1145/3576915.3623183 Establishing security guarantees of such applications is mostly driven by formal analysis of the underlying cryptographic protocols [3, 17, 26, 34].
+Applications of blockchain technology such as cryptocurrencies [26] and decentralized finance [35] are becoming increasingly popular.
+Establishing security guarantees of such applications is mostly driven by formal analysis of the underlying cryptographic protocols [3, 16, 25, 34].
 While powerful, these efforts cannot capture malicious actions that are possible in spite of formal cryptographic guarantees.
-Game-theoretic security analysis has therefore emerged [31, 36], introducing variants of extensive form games (EFGs) [29] for embedding punishment mechanisms within blockchain analysis.
+Game-theoretic security analysis has therefore emerged [30, 36], introducing variants of extensive form games (EFGs) [28] for embedding punishment mechanisms within blockchain analysis.

 In a nutshell, game-theoretic security analysis enables reasoning about incentive-compatibility: that is, whether malicious yet cryptographically-possible behavior is discouraged via punishment mechanisms.
-It also enables detecting and even preventing scenarios that could lead directly to security attack vectors [23].
+It also enables detecting and even preventing scenarios that could lead directly to security attack vectors [22].

 Feasibility of game-theoretic models for investigating an underlying protocol's security partially depends on the game completeness, that is, on expressing all possible interactions between players.
 In consequence, accurate models are likely to be rather large and complex games.
-For example, while [31] introduces a so-called Closing Game to precisely model the closing phase in Bitcoin's Lightning Network [30], we show there are trillions of possible joint strategies (combinations of player strategies) for the Closing Game (see Example 3.4).
+For example, while [30] introduces a so-called Closing Game to precisely model the closing phase in Bitcoin's Lightning Network [29], we show there are trillions of possible joint strategies (combinations of player strategies) for the Closing Game (see Example 3.4).
 As such, manually analyzing game-theoretic security models is not practically viable.

-In this paper, we therefore introduce the CHECKMATE framework for automating reasoning about game-theoretic security of blockchain protocols.
-To the best of our knowledge, CHECKMATE provides the first automated reasoning framework for enforcing game-theoretic security, (dis)proving, for example, security of real-world protocols used within Bitcoin's Lightning Network (Section 6).
-Related reasoning approaches for (extensive form) games exist [18], but current techniques are limited to processing games with numeric values as game utility variables enacting punishment or reward mechanisms.
-In CHECKMATE, we advocate for the use of symbolic values, guaranteeing security for every possible numeric value, e.g. every possible account balance in decentralized finance applications.
+In this paper, we therefore introduce the CheckMate framework for automating reasoning about game-theoretic security of blockchain protocols.
+To the best of our knowledge, CheckMate provides the first automated reasoning framework for enforcing game-theoretic security, (dis)proving, for example, security of real-world protocols used within Bitcoin's Lightning Network (Section 6).
+Related reasoning approaches for (extensive form) games exist [17], but current techniques are limited to processing games with numeric values as game utility variables enacting punishment or reward mechanisms.
+In CheckMate, we advocate for the use of symbolic values, guaranteeing security for every possible numeric value, e.g. every possible account balance in decentralized finance applications.

 The distinctive feature of CHECKMATE is a formalization of security properties over game strategies in such a way that the result can be (dis)proved using "only" first-order arithmetic reasoning with limited quantification (Section 4).
 To this end, we turn applications of blockchain security into a satisfiability modulo theory (SMT) problem, by showing that first-order linear real arithmetic provides an expressive logic to formulate and prove game-theoretic security (Lemma 4.1).
-Our first-order encoding is exact and, unlike the work of [18, 19], does not feature probabilistic (reward) operators.
+Our first-order encoding is exact and, unlike the work of [17, 18], does not feature probabilistic (reward) operators.
+Instead, we provide a decidable logic for game-theoretic security and omit the computational burden of reasoning with uncertainty.